Clubs & Activities

 NJHS/NHS

-Membership in NHS does not end with induction, that is only the beginning.
+Membership in these honor societies does not end with induction, that is only the beginning.
 Students are expected to be role models for others, commit to community service, maintain their GPA, and provide Christian leadership in their school and community.
+Our members are currently involved in various service projects on and off campus.

 Robotics Teams